HmsGoBrr/FloppySquare/README.md

         make RAYLIB_PATH=/path/to/raylib OBJS=src/*.cpp RAYLIB_LIBTYPE=SHARED
         ```

-Output is in the project folder
+Output is in the project folder.

+Note: This game might have some bugs